tari-project/rfcs/src/RFC-0122_Burning.md

 }
 ```
 Each kernel also has a field called [KernelFeatures](https://github.com/tari-project/tari/blob/2ca06724f0ab7c63eb0b6caab563372f353f4348/base_layer/core/src/transactions/transaction_components/kernel_features.rs#L36) that defines the properties of the kernel.
 The feature set needs to be expanded to include a burn type.
-Inside this field, we track every possible type of output.
+Inside this field, we track every possible type of kernel.
 We need to add another type here called `BURNED_KERNEL`.

 ```rust,ignore
 pub struct KernelFeatures: u8 {